Minijump/Squirrel/README.md

 ### To do

 ### To Fix
+* navbar glitch: (only sometimes), when page load it reopens/close directly

 ### To do MVP
 * Add actions + tours on actions

 ### To do UX
+* Imp sidebar UX (must be as modal)

 ### Feature ideas
 * Add dynamic doctrsing (expl: pd.Series.replace.__doc__)